Maniabhishek/Data-Structure-And-Algorithm/DynamicProgramming/strings/e.MinimumInsertionToPallindrome.md

 > - Minimum insertion to make a string pallindrome , find the number of insertion

+-  below code can be improved using memoization, tabulation as done in previous problems
 ```ts
 // this function will give me the longest common subsequence
 function MinimumStringToPallindrome(s1: string, s2: string, i: number, j: number){